hashtopolis/agent-python/tests/README.md

 7. Everything should install, now attach to the container `docker exec -it hashtopolis_agent_windows cmd.exe`
 8. Start the agent once `python -d . --url http://host.docker.internal:8080/api/server.php --debug --voucher devvoucher`
 9. Run the tests `python -m pytest`

+## Setup - Windows - locally

+Requires some OpenCL device for example a GPU to run tests.

+1. Start the development container for the server, make sure you use the branch: feature/apiv2.
+2. Git clone the repo into the Windows file system
+3. Install Python3.10 through https://www.python.org/downloads/ (as Admin/systemwide) + add python to path
+4. Install requirements-test.txt and requirements.txt `pip3 install -r .\requirements-tests.txt -r .\requirements.txt`
+5. Run VSCode install Python extension
+6. Run agent once `python -d . --url http://127.0.0.1:8080/api/server.php --debug --voucher devvoucher`
+7. You should be able to run the tests with `python3 -m pytest` or run them directly from 'Testing' in VSCode.

+## Debugging

+1. Clear the who database through Config -> Server -> Delete all
+2. Check if the agent is still active
+3. Clear the agent folder
+4. Check if the agent is marked CPU only

 ## Limitations
 1. Only one environment can be tested at a time.